Record cold, heavy snow grips much of the US, with more on the way

 (CNN)Across the United States, temperature records are falling faster than this week's snowflakes in Erie, Pennsylvania, and it's only going to get worse.

 From Portland, Maine, to Danville, Virginia, temperatures fell overnight Friday to lows not seen in decades.
-It was 8 degrees Fahrenheit in Worcester, Massachusetts, breaking a record that had stood since 1903.
+It was a measly 8 degrees Fahrenheit in Worcester, Massachusetts, breaking a record that had stood since 1903.

+The bone-chilling cold even managed to freeze portions of the monstrous Niagara Falls, turning the attraction into a frozen, sparkling paradise.

+Visiting tourists will have to continue to battle low temperatures -- Sunday's high for the area is 5 degrees Fahrenheit, according to CNN meteorologist Gene Norman, with a wind chill of minus 11, or maybe minus 14.

 If the present forecast holds true, this will be the third-coldest New Year's Eve ball drop in New York's Times Square since the event started in 1907, according to the National Weather Service.
 The expected low will be 8 degrees, with a wind chill between minus 10 and zero, forecasters say.